seb-jones/website/blog/wordpress-debugging-finding-a-hidden-admin-toolbar.md

 layout: blogPost.njk
 date: 2019-01-14
 title: "WordPress Debugging: Finding a hidden Admin Toolbar"
-featuredImage: "/images/lotus_sutra.jpg"
+mastheadImage: "/images/lotus_sutra.jpg"
-featuredImageAltTag: "Sanskrit manuscript of the Lotus Sutra."
+mastheadAlt: "Sanskrit manuscript of the Lotus Sutra."
 excerpt: "I was recently hired to fix an issue on a WordPress site where the Admin Toolbar would not show up when viewing front-end pages, even if you were logged in as an admin.
 In this article I will document the process by which I fixed the problem."
 tags: ['blog', 'PHP', 'WordPress', 'Debugging']
 ---